-If editing existing resources it is advisable to:-
+If you're editing existing resources, it's advisable to:

 - Select the column that contains the resource type.
 Leave unselected to keep the resource type unchanged

 - Select the column that contains the resource identifier.
-Normally this will be the resource ID or filename
+For existing content, this can be the resource ID

-- If matching based on metadata you need to choose the action that should be taken by the system should multiple matching resources be found
+- If matching based on metadata, you'll need to choose the action that should be taken by the system should multiple matching resources be found

 Step 3 - Map CSV columns to metadata fields

 On this page, you can define which metadata fields the CSV columns relate to.
 The plugin will attempt to automatically select the correct field if the column header matches the field title or shortname.